transcode-de/correos/docs/source/tutorial.rst

 -----------------

 Let's now look at the heart of *correos*.
-Please open the file ``runsmtpd.py`` which you will find inside your *correos* project at the management folder.
+Please open the file ``runsmtpd.py`` which you will find inside your *correos* project within the management folder.

 As you can see, this file contains two class definitions.